Skip to Content

 Driving Under the Influence Consequences in Florida

-Florida state statute 316.193 defines drunk driving as anyone who is under the influence of alcoholic beverages or chemical substances that impair a person’s normal faculties.
+Florida Statute 316.193 defines drunk driving as operating a vehicle while under the influence of alcoholic beverages or chemical substances that impair normal faculties.

 What determines being under the influence of alcohol: